Tom Goes to the Mayor

 - Infant Immortality: Averted when the Mayor had the park completely covered with bear traps, causing the deaths of many children.
 Ironically, a bear that happens to come by remains unharmed.

-- And averted again with the death of Tom's stepson from an overdose of Puddin's brand pudding.
+- And averted again with the death of Tom's stepson when he literally explodes from eating too much at the buffet.

 - Ink-Suit Actor: Because the animation technique involves filtering photographs of the actors, all characters inevitably look like the actors voicing them.